peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* Shortest decimal form of this number's value for the given arithmetic context.
+* Shortest decimal form of this number's value for the specified arithmetic context.
 The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if the number's first nonzero decimal digit is more than five digits after